NFL receiver Henry Ruggs III drove more than 150 mph before fatal crash, prosecutors say – KION546

 ™ & © 2021 Cable News Network, Inc., a WarnerMedia Company.
 All rights reserved.

-CNN’s Ray Sanchez, Amir Vera, Amy Simonson and Shawn Nottingham contributed to this report.
+CNN’s Ray Sanchez, Jill Martin, Amir Vera, Amy Simonson and Shawn Nottingham contributed to this report.

 Comments